-Identify a development partner such as Habitat for Humanity and/or Self Help to develop housing projects for lower-income families.
-The City may consider deferring or reducing processing or impact fees for qualified affordable housing projects.

-- Provide financial support annually, as available, to organizations that provide counseling, information, education, support, housing services/referrals, and/or legal advice to extremely low-income households, to mitigate risk of displacement and support housing stability for extremely low-income households, persons with disabilities, farmworkers, and persons experiencing homelessness. - Expand regulatory incentives for the development of units affordable to extremely low-income households and housing for special-needs groups, including persons with disabilities (including developmental disabilities), and individuals and families in need of emergency/transitional housing.
+- Identify a development partner such as Habitat for Humanity and/or Self Help to develop housing projects for lower-income families.
+The City may consider deferring or reducing processing or impact fees for qualified affordable housing projects. - Provide financial support annually, as available, to organizations that provide counseling, information, education, support, housing services/referrals, and/or legal advice to extremely low-income households, to mitigate risk of displacement and support housing stability for extremely low-income households, persons with disabilities, farmworkers, and persons experiencing homelessness. - Expand regulatory incentives for the development of units affordable to extremely low-income households and housing for special-needs groups, including persons with disabilities (including developmental disabilities), and individuals and families in need of emergency/transitional housing.

-Financing: General Fund, CDBG, HOME Ongoing; as projects are processed by the Planning Division.
-By December Time Frame.
-2024, conduct outreach to potential development partners to understand Time Frame: funding needs, and review and prioritize local funding at least twice in the planning period, and support expediting applications on an ongoing basis.
+Financing: General Fund, CDBG, HOME Time Frame: Ongoing; as projects are processed by the Planning Division.
+By December 2024, conduct outreach to potential development partners to understand funding needs, and review and prioritize local funding at least twice in the planning period, and support expediting applications on an ongoing basis.
 Implementation Responsibility: City of Firebaugh Quantified Objective: 148 lower-income units, including 51 units for extremely low-income households to prevent displacement and provide housing mobility opportunities.
+Prioritize opportunities in higher-income areas to encourage housing mobility for lower-income households, including the southeast area of the city.

-Relevant Policies: Policy 1.2, Policy 2.1, Policy 4.2, Policy 4.6
+Relevant Policies: Policy 1.2, Policy 2.1, Policy 4.2, Policy 4.6 -------------------- --